 Point of View

-Deighton shows us almost all of the story of SS-GB through the eyes of Archer, but he uses an omniscient point of view, which is occasionally jarring.
-Surprisingly, given his ability to indicate emotions using subtext, there are lines that just bluntly tell the reader how other characters are feeling.
+Len Deighton shows us most of the story of SS-GB through the eyes of Archer, but he uses an omniscient point of view, which is occasionally jarring.
+Surprisingly, given his ability to show emotions using subtext, there are lines that just bluntly tell the reader how other characters are feeling.
 Further, although the focus is almost entirely on Archer, there are a couple of jarring jumps to other points of view, such as towards the end when we suddenly get a single chapter from the point of view of the US Marines.

 SS-GB: Alternative Cover

-Stormtroopers marching past the Houses of Parliament and swastikas flying over Buckingham Palace are rather overused images.
+Alternative History novels have rather overused images of stormtroopers marching past the Houses of Parliament and swastikas flying over Buckingham Palace.
 I liked this more graphic image, combining a silhouette of Hitler with a washed out and splintered Union Jack.

 SS-GB: My Verdict

-Like all of Deighton’s spy novels, SS-GB is a convoluted and downbeat story with no heroes and no easy answers, but Deighton’s skill keeps the reader engrossed and creates an entirely believable world.
-It is one of the key novels of Alternate History, and a must read for all alternate history fans.
+Like all of Len Deighton’s spy novels, SS-GB is a convoluted and downbeat story with no heroes and no easy answers, but Deighton’s skill keeps the reader engrossed and creates an entirely believable world.
+It’s one of the key novels of alternate history, and a must read for all alternate history fans.

-If you’d like to discuss anything in my review, please email me.
-If you thought it was good then please feel free to share it using the buttons below.
+If you’d like to discuss anything in my SS-GB review, please email me.
+Otherwise, please feel free to share it using the buttons below.